MainulDip/KotlinEveryday/kotlin-basic-103-oop.md

 ```
 ### Sealed Class and Sealed Interface:
 Its kinda like enum with more feature (IDE suggession, Error ).
 Saled class is abstract by itself, it cannot be instantiated directly and can have abstract members.
-It can have one of two visibilities: protected (by default) or private
+It can have one of two visibilities: `protected` (by default) or `private`

 > Sealed vs Enum
 - Sealed class can have <T> (Generic type) parameters, but not enum
-- Sealed Class With Complex Hierarchy (Multiple Nested class/objects) is recognised by IDE.
-But enum with abstract class is not recogniseable/predictable by IDE, as the IDE compiler cannot get the inheritance Hierarchy.
-Specially working with "when" block, IDE can generate all the posible options/branches of the sealed class.
+- Sealed Class With Complex Hierarchy (Multiple Nested class/objects) is recognized by IDE.
+But enum with abstract class is not recognizable/predictable by IDE, as the IDE compiler cannot get the inheritance Hierarchy.
+Specially working with "when" block, IDE can generate all the possible options/branches of the sealed class.
 Its always handy
-- Sealed class can hold "Instance Specefic Data", not only singleton
+- Sealed class can hold "Instance Specific Data", not only singleton
 Docs: https://kotlinlang.org/docs/sealed-classes.html

 ```kotlin